Shahnaz Jebreen

-Shahnaz Yaseen Mahmoud Jebreen (شهيناز جبرين; born 28 July 1992) is a Jordanian footballer who plays as a midfielder for the Jordan national team.
+Shahnaz Yaseen Mahmoud Jebreen (شهيناز جبرين; born 28 July 1992) is a Jordanian footballer who plays as a midfielder for Saudi club Al-Ittihad.

 Club career

 At the club level, Jebreen played for Amman and Orthodox in Jordan.
 She was nominated Best Player of the 2022 WAFF Women's Clubs Championship, in which Orthodox finished runners-up.

 International career

-Jebreen was part of the Jordan squad that competed at the 2010 Asian Games, where she assisted Jordan's first goal in the tournament scored by teammate Maysa Jbarah.
+Jebreen was part of the Jordan squad that competed at the 2010 Asian Games, where she assisted Jordan's first goal in the tournament, scored by Maysa Jbarah.
 Jebreen also took part in the 2014 AFC Women's Asian Cup.